 Use glow in the dark paints on a white face mask (our paints glow brighter on a white surface).
 You can wear it to stand out at night, or you can put up a black tarp and hang dozens of the masks on it so that it looks like faces are coming out of the wall.
 Spooky!

 2. Glowing Walkway

 Cut out colorful craft paper and use glow paints on it.
 Then tape or glue them to a sign beside your sidewalk outside.
 As an alternative, you may also use our glow paint on stones for a fun glowing walkway to your home.
-Your stones will be charged by the sun during the day and glow brightly during night time.
+Your stones will be charged by the sun during the day and glow as the sun goes down.
 The trick-or-treaters will love it!

 3. Spooky Eyes

 Buy giant plastic eyes (googly eyes work too) and paint them with the glow paints.
 Then hide them in your bushes, your trees, anywhere a monster or creature may be lurking to give those trick-or-treaters a fun little scare!

 Pick a white dress and paint it with glow paint.
 Leave the dress out in the sun during the day to charge your paint.
 You’ll glow in the dark all night long and look like a party princess!

 Using a tape-down pattern and some tulle, with glow in the dark fashion paint, you can trace out an amazing spider web necklace to add just the right pop to your costume this year!

 You can pick up plastic footprints at almost any giant retailer.
 Then you paint them with the glow paints and set them strategically at the front of your house so it looks like a ghost is walking to or from your home.
 Boo!